Eastern Mirror

 Eastern Mirror is a daily English language newspaper published from Dimapur in the Indian state of Nagaland.
+Its head office is located at Signal Rio Colony, Dimapur.

 History

 On 16 November 2015, Eastern Mirror along with four other state newspapers—Capi, The Morung Express, Nagaland Page and Tir Yimyim published their front page in blank to protest against a diktat from the Assam Rifles.
 The Assam Rifles had earlier in October ordered the editors to stop covering the rebel group—National Socialist Council of Nagaland - Khaplang (NSCN-K).